syeddaim13/aisbazaarcards/README.md

 ## Limitations

-- Security (this should not be public)
+- Security (this repo should not be public)

 Link to [website.](https://bazaarcards23.web.app/)